-- 1. In studies of brain-injured adults, deficits in gestural production (i.e., various forms of apraxia) are more common with left-hemisphere damage and tend to be correlated with both the presence and severity of aphasic symptoms. - 2.
-Normal infants show a significant right-hand bias for manual activity, a bias that is stronger for gestures with symbolic and/or communicative content, compatible with the hypothesis that such gestures are mediated by the left hemisphere. - 3.
-However, imaging studies of gesture observation in normal human adults have not yielded consistent evidence for lateralization.
+- (1) In studies of brain-injured adults, deficits in gestural production (i.e., various forms of apraxia) are more common with lefthemisphere damage, and tend to be correlated with both the presence and severity of aphasic symptoms. - (2) Normal infants show a significant righthand bias for manual activity, a bias that is stronger for gestures with symbolic and/or communicative content, compatible with the hypothesis that such gestures are mediated by the left hemisphere. - (3) However, imaging studies of gesture observation in normal human adults have not yielded consistent evidence for lateralization.
 Most studies of actionperception correlations in adults report either bilateral activation, or greater activity in the left hemisphere (Grèzes and Decety, p.
-9, Table 2), although a small number (discussed later) have elicited more activation on the right side of the brain. - 4.
-There is also little evidence for a left- or righthemisphere bias in the original mirror-neuron studies with monkeys. - 5.
-Finally, the peculiar left-right findings that we find in brain-injured children (i.e., greater delays in gestural production in children with right-hemisphere damage) do not find a ready explanation in any of these literatures (points 1-4).
+9, Table II), although a small number (see below) have elicited more activation on the right side of the brain. - (4) There is also little evidence for a left- or right-hemisphere bias in the original mirror-neuron studies with monkeys. - (5) Finally, the peculiar left-right findings that we find in brain-injured children (i.e., greater delays in gestural production in children with right-hemisphere damage) do not find a ready explanation in any of these literatures (points 1-4).

 In our search for a resolution of these disparate findings, the few adult imaging studies that have demonstrated a right-hemisphere bias for gesture observation may be informative.

-First, Iacoboni et al. (1999) observed greater right anterior parietal activation when adults were instructed to imitate meaningless finger movements.
-Also note that Goldenberg (2001) finds that right parietal regions are critical for matching and imitation of finger, but not hand gestures; he also suggests that right parietal areas are necessary for "gesture analysis".
-Decety et al. (1997) and Grèzes et al. (1999) report greater right-hemisphere activation during observation of meaningless gestures, compared with gestures that are meaningful and well known.
-Finally, Levänen, Uutela, Salenius, and Hari (2001) found that adults naïve to Finnish Sign Language showed activity in several right parietal regions, whereas experienced signers did not.
+First, Iacoboni et al. (1999) observed greater right anterior parietal activation when adults are instructed to imitate meaningless finger movements (note also that Goldenberg (2001) finds that right parietal regions are critical for matching and imitation of finger, but not hand gestures; he also suggests that right parietal areas are necessary for 'gesture analysis').
+Decety, Grèzes, Perani and colleagues (Decety et al., 1997; Grèzes et al., 1999) report greater righthemisphere activation during observation of meaningless gestures, compared with gestures that are meaningful and well known.
+Finally, Levänen, Uutela, Salenius and Hari (2001) found that adults naïve to Finnish Sign Language showed activity in several right parietal regions, whereas experienced signers did not.
 In other words, the right parietal areas tend to be more active when adults are struggling to understand and/or reproduce something new, and therefore need to rely on extrinsic cues (i.e., context) to guide their action and understanding.
-By analogy, we might expect greater reliance on the right parietal system in infancy, during the period in which new gestures are analyzed and acquired.
-(Also see the developmental study of global/ local processing of Moses, Stiles, and colleagues, discussed in this issue.)6 If this hypothesis is correct, then it could explain why infants with right-hemisphere lesions (involving right parietal cortex) are especially delayed in the development of early communicative and symbolic gestures.
+By analogy, we might expect greater reliance on the right parietal system in infancy, during the period in which new gestures are analyzed and acquired (see also the developmental study of global/ local processing of Moses, Stiles, and colleagues, discussed in this issue).6 If this hypothesis is correct, then it could explain why infants with right-hemisphere lesions (involving right parietal cortex) are especially delaved in the development early of communicative and symbolic gestures.